 Thanks to the batteries that are included in Django, developers can build various web apps without using third-party tools and libraries.
 However, there are no possibilities for them to make changes to the modules provided by Django.
 That’s why they have to build web apps using the built-in features provided by the web framework.

-Flask is an extensible web framework that allows developers to create web apps more flexibly.
+Flask is an extensible web framework that allows Python developers to create web apps more flexibly.
 It happens because of using some powerful web development tools and libraries.
 It is quite logical when beginners find it easier to learn Flask than Django because of its simple and customizable architecture.

 As Django provides a ready-to-use admin framework, it simplifies handling common project administration tasks (unlike Flask).
 Besides, it generates the functional admin module automatically based on project models.